kipkir/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switch current user to betty
+print effective username of the current user